Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Behavior Patterns and Convergence

 Our next finding is that \emph{neither RMs nor CMs are particularly similar to human behavior}.
 This observation is reflected in the remarkably low pairwise correlation in Figure~\ref{fig:correlation-small} between each frontier LLM and human: the highest is with the Claude Haiku model at only 0.42.
 However, we do observe an intuitive pattern: RMs are considerably more different from human behavior than the CMs.

-On the other hand, RMs are highly similar to the \emph{economicus} reference, with correlations ranging between 0.86 and 1.
+On the other hand, RMs are quite similar to the \emph{economicus} reference, with correlations ranging from 0.86 to 1.
 In contrast, CMs exhibit low similarity to \emph{economicus}, with correlations below 0.5.
 We also note that human behavior is essentially uncorrelated with \emph{economicus}, with correlation only 0.14.
-This is largely a result of our selection of prospects that most emphasize the deviation of human behavior from expected utility maximization.
+This is likely a consequence of selecting prospects that most emphasize the deviation of human behavior from expected utility maximization.

-A split into RMs and CMs is also observed in open models; see the full heatmap in the Supplement (Appendix~\ref{subsec:heatmaps}).
-To simplify presentation, in Figure~\ref{fig:map-2D}, we consider each model on a human-economicus scale, with the two references providing the two dimensions, and each 2D point reflecting model correlation to each of these We refer to this as the \emph{HE representation} of LLMs, as well as the human subjects (who have a non-zero correlation to the \ec).
+To confirm that these structural differences are robust to sampling noise, we conducted an empirical bootstrap analysis: for each model and prospect pair, we resampled 1,000 synthetic datasets from a Binomial distribution parameterized by the observed choice frequency, and recomputed all behavioral metrics.
+The RM--CM clustering, as well as the deviation of human behavior from both, hold with $p < 0.001$ across all comparisons.

+To simplify presentation, in Figure~\ref{fig:map-2D}, we introduce the \emph{HE representation}, plotting each model on a two-dimensional space anchored by human and economicus correlations (note humans have a non-zero correlation to the \ec).
+This visualization provides a compact, interpretable framework for understanding LLM behavior relative to two behavioral extremes.
 The RM and CM clusters emerge here as well, with open models mapping predictably to each.
 For example, Qwen2.5-7B-Instruct is a CM model, while its mathematical reasoning variant is clearly an RM model (being far more \ec-like and somewhat less human-like than the instruct version).
 We see the same pattern with Qwen3-30B as well as with Olmo-3-7B (although here, the ``Think'' variant is slightly more human-like).
 In general, we observe that RMs tend to be \emph{far more} \ec-like, and (usually) slightly less human-like compared to CMs.

 The addition of open models also serves to provide a deeper insight into \emph{what features of the training paradigm lead to the CM-RM distinction}.
 The key, it appears, is \emph{explicit mathematical reasoning}: models that are designed and trained for mathematical reasoning are consistently in the RM group, while those which are not fall into the CM group.